 Yes.
-Please call the Admissions Advising Outreach office at 253-692-4742 to schedule an appointment with an advisor.
+Please call the Office of Admissions at 253-692-4742 to schedule an appointment with an advisor.

 What’s the difference between full-time and part-time?

-Typically, a full-time BSN is in class a minimum of two or three days a week; a part-time student is in class a minimum of once or twice a week.
+Typically, a full-time BSN is in class two days a week; a part-time student is in class once a week.